 Step 1 – Clean your garage door

 Before you begin painting your garage door, you will need to ensure that it is sparkling clean.
 To remove any dirt and dust, you should scrub the door using warm, soapy water and a firm bristled brush.
-If you have a wooden door, you should lightly sand the door down with 180-grit sandpaper before scrubbing it down.
+If you have a wooden door, we recommend lightly sanding the door down with 180-grit sandpaper before scrubbing it.

 Step 2 – Protect the fittings